 In calculating a student’s final grade in Form IV the student’s result in the Civics, Kiswahili, English and Mathematics are included, together with their three best subjects.

 To proceed to the senior school a student needs to have earned at least three grade C’s in their Form IV examinations.
 Many Tanzanians fail to achieve this standard and the numbers progressing to Form V are reduced.
-We are the only school offering senior school examinations in our educational district of Chamwino.
-DCT Mvumi offers a number of different subject combinations: Economics, Commerce and Accounting; History, Geography and English; Economics, Geography and Mathematics; Physics, Chemistry and Mathematics; Physics, Chemistry and Biology; Physics, Geography and Mathematics; History, Geography and English Language; Kiswahili, Geography and History.
+DCT Mvumi offers a number of different subject combinations: History, Geography and English; Economics, Geography and Mathematics; Physics, Chemistry and Mathematics; Physics, Chemistry and Biology; Physics, Geography and Mathematics; History, Geography and English Language; Kiswahili, Geography and History.

 The school provides education for both boarding and day students.
 The demand is very high.
-Typically only about one in four of those taking the entry examination will be able to be offered a place.
+Typically only about one half of those taking the entry examination will be able to be offered a place.

 There is a great need for boarding for girls as they have an onerous job combining education with domestic work: women play a very active role in managing the ‘shamba’, or family plot.

-The school provides a variety of activities: sports, debating, subject clubs, drama, choirs, a marimba group.
-It also has its own satellite dish providing access to the internet, this was kindly provide.
+The school provides a variety of activities: sports, debating, subject clubs, and choirs.
+It also has its own fibre link providing access to the internet.
 There are sporting fixtures, educational visits to places of interest, and engagment in debating and academic competitions.